s-amberg/cpla/week01/README.md

 # Set Up Your Development Environment

-If you don't already have a development environment with [Cevelop](https://www.cevelop.com) and a recent compiler take care of this first.
-[Here](https://gitlab.ost.ch/cxx/cpl/-/wikis/Setup-Development-Environment) is a guide from CPl on how to do it.
+If you don't already have a development environment with VS Code and a recent compiler take care of this first.
+[Here](https://gitlab.ost.ch/cxx/cpl/-/wikis/Setup-Development-Environment-(VSCode)) is a guide from CPl on how to do it.

 ## Update Your Compiler

--   Install a recent version of GCC (version 11) or Clang (version 13).
+-   Install a recent version of GCC (version 12) or Clang (version 15).
 -   For Windows MinGW with a current GCC can be downloaded through the [MSYS2](https://www.msys2.org) ecosystem or [here](https://nuwen.net/mingw.html).

-## Update Cevelop

--   Get the latest Cevelop version [here](https://www.cevelop.com)

 # 1. Easy C++ Repetition Tasks